 The website at this time does not provide additional metrics over those that you would find on your Grafana dashboards or beaconcha.in.

-To begin, follow the instructions to run Prysm in either the eth2 mainnet or the test network
+To begin, follow the instructions to run Prysm in mainnet or testnet:

 To launch the web interface, you will need to restart your validator client from step 1 with the